Learn to repair battery packs and open a business

-Batteries for power tools and other industrial devices can often be repaired by replacing one or all cells.
-Finding a NiCd and NiMH cell is relatively easy; locating the correct Li-ion cell can be more difficult.
-Naked Li-ion cells are not readily available off the shelf and a reputable battery manufacturer may only sell to certified pack assemblers.
-(See BU-305: Building a Lithium-ion Pack) When repairing a Li-ion pack make certain that each cell is properly connected to a protection circuit.
-(See BU-304: Protection Circuits and BU-304a: Safety Concerns with Li-ion)
+Batteries for power tools and other commercial devices can often be repaired by replacing one or all cells.
+Finding a NiCd and NiMH cell is relatively easy; locating an appropriate Li-ion cell is more difficult.
+Quality Li-ion cells are not readily available because a reputable battery manufacturer only sells to certified pack assemblers.
+(See BU-305: Building a Lithium-ion Pack) In addition, quality Li-ion cells may only be available in high quantity, leaving smaller service enterprises in a disadvantage.

-Last updated 4/29/2015
+Last updated 2015-06-12

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.

 If you have a question, require further information, have a suggestion or would like to report an error, use the "contact us" form or email us at: firstname.lastname@example.org.
 While we make all efforts to answer your questions accurately, we cannot guarantee results.
 Neither can we take responsibility for any damages or injuries that may result as a consequence of the information provided.
 Please accept our advice as a free public support rather than an engineering or professional service.